Smooth Transformation Models for Survival Analysis: A Tutorial Using R

 \subsection{Covariate adjustment}

-While the models above estimate a single coefficient $\eshiftparm$ for the treatment effect, they naturally allow for the inclusion of additional covariates $\rx$.
-For example, in the time-varying hazards model (Section~\ref{sec:TCOX}), age can be incorporated into the linear predictor as follows: \begin{Schunk} \begin{Sinput} R> Coxph(iDFS | randarm ~ age, data = CAOsurv, log_first = TRUE) \end{Sinput} \end{Schunk}

-Additionally, penalised covariate effects can be estimated by maximizing the $L_1$- or $L_2$-penalised log-likelihood using the \pkg{tramnet} package \citep{pkg:tramnet,Kook_Hothorn_2021}.
+While the models above focus on estimating the treatment effect, they can naturally extend to incorporate further covariates $\rx$.
+For example, in the time-varying hazards model (Section~\ref{sec:TCOX}), age can be incorporated into the linear predictor as follows: \begin{Schunk} \begin{Sinput} R> Coxph(iDFS | randarm ~ age, data = CAOsurv) \end{Sinput} \end{Schunk} Additionally, penalised covariate effects can be estimated by maximizing the $L_1$- or $L_2$-penalised log-likelihood using the \pkg{tramnet} package \citep{pkg:tramnet,Kook_Hothorn_2021}.

 Moreover, conditional transformation models \citep{Hothorn_Kneib_Buehlmann_2014}, which accommodate complex, non-linear covariate effects, can be estimated using package \pkg{tbm} \citep{pkg:tbm, Hothorn_2020}.